Payouts

 Webhook URL for transaction status updates.

-Initialize Payouts Quote - Response
+Initialize Payout - Response

 Any fees applied to the payout transaction.
 A value of 0 means no fees were charged for this transaction.